ArenaGrenade/Obsidian-Research-Vault-Backups/Research/SDF-Diff.md

 - [[DIB-R]]
 ## Points to note
 - Rendering is not invertible so we can only optimize for close results.
-- The paper handles only shape optimizations, ig this means we can primarily only do [[Shape Reconstruction]] and other parameters are known.
+- The paper handles only shape optimizations, ig this means we can primarily only do shape reconstruction and other parameters are known.
 - Differentiable rendering needs to provide derrivatives of image wrt the scene parameters themselves.
 This is used when calculating the derrivatives of the loss function for any optimization.
 - Any model built on this must generate a 3d lattice / manifold of SDF values in a discrete fashion.
 ## How their method works?